nareshmaharaj-consultant/aws-msk-aerospike-outbound-connector-iam/README.md

 └─xvda1 202:1    0  10G  0 part /
 xvdb    202:16   0  10G  0 disk   <<----------------- This one!
 ```
-- Replace the Aerospike configration file under /etc/aerospike/aerospike.conf with the following.
+- Replace the Aerospike configuration file under /etc/aerospike/aerospike.conf with the following.

   - Under ```heartbeat.address``` add in your internal 172.x.x.x address.
   - For ```xdr.dc.node-address-port``` enter the {kafka-client-machine-address}:8080